List of birds of Colombia: Tanagers

 The tanagers are a large group of small to medium-sized passerine birds restricted to the New World, mainly in the tropics.
 Many species are brightly colored.
 As a family they are omnivorous, but individual species specialize in eating fruits, seeds, insects, or other types of food.
 Most have short, rounded wings.
 Colombia has the greatest diversity of tanagers of any country.
-One hundred seventy-two species have been recorded there.
+One hundred eighty species have been recorded there.